Wavelength Assignment in Hybrid Quantum-Classical Networks

 where $\chi_{a}$ represents the directivity of the DWDM multiplexer.
 The indices ``FC" and ``BC" represent ``Forward Crosstalk" and ``Backward Crosstalk", respectively.
 In the dual-fiber case, $I^{\rm BC}_{nm}=0$.
-The average photon count corresponding to $I^{\rm FC}_{nm}$ and $I^{\rm BC}_{nm}$ is, respectively, obtained by
+The average photon counts corresponding to $I^{\rm FC}_{nm}$ and $I^{\rm BC}_{nm}$ are, respectively, obtained by

 and